Can I get Social Security Disability for my radiculopathy?

 In order to prove there are no jobs you could do, you need medical documentation from your doctors of all of your medical conditions.
 This means you need to make an effort to get regular treatment to document your condition over time.
 Further, it is helpful to get statements from your doctors on how your medical condition limits your ability to work.
 This can include a letter from the doctor or simply having your doctor fill out a questionnaire on your condition.
 Doctors often do not comment on your ability to work in their office notes because they’re focused on treating you rather than commenting on your ability work.
 It helps to ask your doctor’s opinion on your ability to work.
 Our firm often gives our clients questionnaires to take to treating physicians to document your symptoms and how they would limit your ability to work.
 We have developed questionnaires over time that ask the questions we have found are helpful in proving your case.

 It can be overwhelming to try to prove that you are disabled.
 You have to collect medical records and submit them to social security and you have to get opinions from doctors that prove your inability to work.
 We can help you get all this information and improve your chances of getting social security disability benefits.
-If you would like help proving you are entitled to social security disability due to your radiculopathy, feel free to call us for help.
+Our Atlanta Social Security Disability lawyers can help you prove you are entitled to Social Security Disability due to your radiculopathy, feel free to contact us for help.